jkeychan/RPI-Clock/README.md

 ### Update config.ini

-Edit the `config.ini` file with your settings:
+Edit the `config.ini` file with your settings.
+The application validates the configuration on startup and provides clear error messages for any issues:

 ```ini
 [Weather]